What is a sponsor?

 Reporting mechanism defaults

-Chapters can also set a default notification email and instructions for the complaint/reporting mechanism that EU regulations require on every transparency notice.
+Sponsors can also set a default notification email and instructions for the complaint/reporting mechanism that EU regulations require on every transparency notice.

 Not every branch needs to create and publish its own notices.
 The Taurus distinguishes between two modes:

-Compliance mode is useful for branches that primarily work through publishers or that are not yet ready to manage their own advertising compliance.
+Verified mode is useful for branches that primarily work through publishers or that are not yet ready to manage their own advertising compliance.

-Managing chapter settings
+Managing sponsor settings

-- Edit the chapter name
+- Edit the sponsor name

-- Toggle between active and compliance mode
+- Toggle between Ensured and Verified mode

 - Fill in all sponsor, payer, controller, funding, and reporting defaults